13 Stunning Photo Spots in Regensburg, Germany for Instagram

 Google Maps Location: Here

-2. Panoramic Views of Regensburg
+2. Panoramic View of Regensburg

-When to Visit: Anytime.
+When to Visit: Go whenever fits your schedule.

 Google Maps Location: Here